-A member may become an Emeritus Pro Bono member by complying with the requirements of APR 3(g), including payment of any required license fee and passing a character and fitness review.
+A member may become a Pro Bono member by complying with the requirements of APR 3(g), including payment of any required license fee and passing a character and fitness review.

-Emeritus Pro Bono members must not engage in the practice of law except as permitted under APR 3(g), but may:
+Pro Bono members must not engage in the practice of law except as permitted under APR 3(g), but may:

 - Be appointed to serve on any task force, council, or Institute of the Bar.
-In addition, up to two Emeritus Pro Bono members are permitted to serve on the Pro Bono Legal Aid Committee (PBLAC) and may be appointed to serve as Chair, Co-Chair, or Vice-Chair of that committee; - b.
+In addition, up to two Pro Bono members are permitted to serve on the Pro Bono and Public Service Committee (PBPSC) and may be appointed to serve as Chair, Co-Chair, or Vice-Chair of that committee; - b.
 Join Bar sections; - c.
 Request a free subscription to the Bar's official publication; and - d.
-Receive member benefits available to Emeritus Pro Bono members. - 5.
-Suspended
+Receive member benefits available to Pro Bono members.

+5. Suspended